andrewklau/hardware_control_docker/README.md

 ![Permissions](/public/images/permissions.png "Permissions")

 Student code must use `wiringPiSetupSys();` to initialize their GPIO configuration.
-This is the setup used to gain access to GPIO ports without root access.
+This is the setup used to gain access to GPIO ports without root access (exposed by /sys).

 ## Devices/Job API

-Currently devices must be manually added and installed.
+This project aims to be configuration free, however currently you will need to manually add the devices added and installed.
 See [here](/Docker/README.md) for instructions to setup a worker.
 The device token is randomly generated and available after creating the device.
 This needs to be improved.

 An API endpoint is exposed at /api/devices and accepts the querystring/parameter/header `api_token`.